-94% of the population resides within 5 km of a banking correspondent.
-This percentage exceeds 98% in the six best-served departments: Archipelago of San Andrés, Providencia, and Santa Catalina, Bogotá, Atlántico, Valle del Cauca, Quindío, and Cundinamarca.
+94% of the population resides within 5 km of a banking agent.
+This percentage exceeds 98% in the six bestserved departments: Archipelago of San Andrés, Providencia, and Santa Catalina, Bogotá, Atlántico, Valle del Cauca, Quindío, and Cundinamarca.

-In contrast, the departments of Chocó, Arauca, Vaupés, Guainía, Amazonas, and Vichada are the furthest
+In contrast, the departments of Chocó, Arauca, Vaupés, Guainía, Amazonas, and Vichada are the furthest behind; less than 70% of their population lives within 5 km of a banking agent.
+In Amazonas, this percentage drops to 35% (Table 11).

-The municipalities with the highest percentage of the population within 5 km of a correspondent are located mainly in the central areas of Colombia (Map 6).
+The municipalities with the highest percentage of the population within 5 km of a agent are located mainly in the central areas of Colombia (Map 6).

 Table 11.
-Percentage of departmental population located within 5 km of a correspondent
+Percentage of departmental population located within 5 km of a agent